dialectsoftware/protolingo/cellular_automata/README.md

 # Cellular Automata

 This demonstrates the flexibility of **protolingo** by using it to generate a configuration based [cellular automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html)
 With this yaml configuration you can experiment with cellular automata without writing code.
-By just changing the configuration you can generate any elementary cellular automoton.
+By just changing the configuration you can generate any elementary cellular automaton.

 ```bash